kbx81/Boldport-Touchy/BoldportTouchyIOFirmware/README.md

-IO Firmware
+# Boldport Club's Touchy IO firmware

-Baud rate is set to 115200.
-Reading from and writing to (or receiving from and transmitting to, if you prefer) the device works as described below.
+<p>First--and probably most importantly--the baud rate used is 115,200.
+Reading from and writing to (or receiving from and transmitting to, if you prefer) the Touchy device works as described below.</p>

 When writing/transmitting to Touchy with this firmware, always write four bytes as follows:
  - Byte 0: Bit 7 MUST be set (indicates start of frame).